frederikme/Botnet/README.md

-# Python_botnet
+# Botnet
-Botnet is a Python Remote Access Tool.
+Botnet is a Python3 Remote Access Tool.

 __Warning: Misuse of this software can raise legal and ethical issues which I don't support nor can be held responsible for.__